|Location||Auckland, New Zealand|

-Let's see...a small sampling would be A Song of Ice and Fire, Mistborn, Jacqueline Carey's Kushiel/Naamah sagas, Harry Potter, Lord of the Rings, the Avalon books, Brent Weeks' works, and I still adore The Chronicles of Narnia.
-My Warder turned me onto the Malazan books, but while I like them they've been a very slow grind.
-Outlander is also a bit of indulgent fun.
+Let's see...a small sampling would be A Song of Ice and Fire, Jacqueline Carey's Kushiel/Naamah sagas, Harry Potter, Mistborn, the Avalon series, anything Brent Weeks, and I still adore The Chronicles of Narnia.
+My Warder turned me onto the Malazan books, but while I like them they've been a very slow grind and I haven't finished the series.
+Outlander is also a bit of an indulgent favourite.

 - What profession did you want to have when you were a kid?

 When I was little I wanted to be pharaoh.
-When it became clear that wouldn't happen, I decided to be a veterinarian.
-Unfortunately, two years into uni I realized that the small salaries and long hours that come with large animal medicine wasn't really enough to compensate for the expense and difficulty of veterinary school.
-Plus, I was in a trans-oceanic relationship and hated math classes.
-So I switched gears and got degrees in Fisheries & Wildlife and Geography instead.
-Now I'm hoping to make a career of historical GIS and digitisation.
-I've also considered getting a qualification to teach history.
+When it became clear that wouldn't happen, I wanted to be a veterinarian.
+When my math grades and a trans-oceanic relationship made that a long shot, I switched gears and did degrees in Fisheries & Wildlife and Geography instead.
+Now I'm hoping to make a career of GIS, cartography, and historical mapping.
 If someone wants to pay me to do something WoT-related, though, I'd drop everything else in a heartbeat.